Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Introduction and main results

-The use of Theorem 4.4 of \cite{KLS} allows us to minimize the technical tools involved in the proof of the deformation equivalence of moduli spaces: the only Fourier-Mukai transforms we will use are those corresponding to tensorization with line bundles, the one whose kernel is the ideal of the diagonal (for K3 surfaces), and the one whose kernel is the Poincaré bundle (for Abelian surfaces), and we only need to check the preservation of the semistability under these functors in the most natural direction (see section 2.4).
+The use of Theorem 4.4 of \cite{KLS} allows us to minimize the technicalities involved in the proof of the deformation equivalence of moduli spaces.
+The only Fourier-Mukai transforms we will use are those corresponding to tensorization with line bundles: the one whose kernel is the ideal of the diagonal (for K3 surfaces), and the one whose kernel is the Poincar\'e bundle (for Abelian surfaces), and we only need to check the preservation of the semistability under these functors in the most natural direction (see section 2.4).

 The aim of section 3 is to show the following, which is the main result of this paper: